 Contact one of our agents or make a request directly below

 In recent years, Lavrion, once a sleepy little village, has become a bustling hub of tavernas, shops, and seaside cafes.
-Before checking-in to your boat in Lavrion, enjoy fresh calamari at seafront restaurants like Olga or Da Vittorio on the waterfront.
+Before checking-in to your boat holiday in Lavrion, enjoy fresh calamari at seafront restaurants like Olga or Da Vittorio on the waterfront.
 Nearby is Kea, a gorgeous island where many Athenians take advantage of its great hiking trails.
-You can also easily reach the small but beautiful Asimakis Beach or the more secluded Panormos Beach from your chartered yacht in Lavrion.
+You can also easily reach the small but beautiful Asimakis Beach or the more secluded Panormos Beach from your sailing yacht in Lavrion.

 In recent years, Lavrion, once a sleepy little village, has become a bustling hub of tavernas, shops, and seaside cafes.